awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ### Using Materialized Views and Materialized Columns<a name="postgresql-using-sagemaker-example-materialized"></a>

-When you invoke an AWS service such as Amazon SageMaker or Amazon Comprehend from your database, your account is charged according to the pricing policy of that service\.
+When you invoke an AWS service such as SageMaker or Amazon Comprehend from your database, your account is charged according to the pricing policy of that service\.
 To minimize charges to your account, you can materialize the result of calling the AWS service into a materialized column so that the AWS service is not called more than once per input row\.
 If desired, you can add a `materializedAt` timestamp column to record the time at which the columns were materialized\.

 The latency of an ordinary single\-row `INSERT` statement is typically much less than the latency of calling a batch\-mode function\.
 Thus, you might not be able to meet the latency requirements of your application if you invoke the batch\-mode function for every single\-row `INSERT` that your application performs\.
 To materialize the result of calling an AWS service into a materialized column, high\-performance applications generally need to populate the materialized columns\.
 To do this, they periodically issue an `UPDATE` statement that operates on a large batch of rows at the same time\.